 - It’s not my responsibility to make peace in the family.

-Adult children of divorce aren’t responsible for their parents’ happiness.
+Adult children coping with divorce aren’t responsible for their parents’ happiness.
 Take the burden off yourself.
 Your parents’ divorce is not yours.

 Find ways to continue with your life that makes you smile.
 Own your unique life, and know that your parents will evolve to a new normal, with or without you.
 As my mother always quoted.
 “This, too, shall pass.”
 Let’s make sure it passes with the adult child’s sanity intact.